Xaviw/vite-plugin-vitepress-auto-nav/README.md

 ## 🛠️ Configuration

+> The generated `nav` configuration will use the first article in the directory as the `link` attribute.
+If you need to customize the `nav`, you can manually define it, and the plugin will not modify the existing `nav` configuration (because `nav` configurations are usually minimal, manually configuring them is more cost-effective than complex configuration in the plugin).

 **You can also configure properties from `ItemOptions` in the article `frontmatter`.
 Configuration in the format of `nav-propertyName` can be used to avoid conflicts with variables in the logic.
 Other variables in the `frontmatter` will also be included in the `frontmatter` property of the sorting function parameters.**

 ```ts